lilywangreeves/crw-simulation/README.md

 # dlas-w-coalescence
-This repository contains python codes simulating the process of two-type DLAS with coalescence and coalescing random walks on a ring.
+This repository contains python code simulating the process of two-type DLAS with coalescence and coalescing random walks on a ring.